DeKalb County, Georgia: Public safety

 Unincorporated DeKalb County is policed by the DeKalb County Police Department; the DeKalb Sheriff's Office, which is responsible for serving criminal warrants and securing the courts and county jail; and the DeKalb Marshal's Office, which serves civil processes issued through state court, such as evictions.

 Fire services are provided throughout the county by DeKalb County Fire and Rescue.
-Previously, DeKalb County Fire and Rescue also provided emergency medical services throughout the county; however, in 2013, the county signed a contract with American Medical Response to provide emergency medical services to the county.
+Previously, DeKalb County Fire and Rescue exclusively provided emergency medical services (ambulance transport) throughout the county; however, since 2013, American Medical Response primarily provides emergency medical services to the county in addition to county staffed ambulances referred to as rescues.